zainvice/zainvice/README.md

 - 👋 Hi, I'm Zane, a Full Stack Designer!
 - 👀 I'm passionate about AI and Security.
-- 🌱 I have experience in C++, Java, and Python.
+- 🌱 I speak NodeJS, C++, JavaScript, Java, Django and Python.
 - 💞️ I'm actively looking to collaborate on Kali projects.
 - 📫 You can reach me at zainvice@pm.me.
 - Let's connect and create something amazing together!